FoalTS/foal/README.md

   </a>
 </p>

-A Node.js framework for building robust web apps.
+FoalTS is a high-level Node.JS framework to quickly build web apps in TypeScript.

 **FoalTS v0.4.0 is currently under alpha prerelease.**